rickstaa/panda-gazebo/panda_gazebo/docs/source/dev/doc_dev.rst

 Build the documentation
 -----------------------

-To build the Python and ROS documentation, go into the :panda_gazebo:`docs/ <tree/noetic/panda_gazebo/docs>` directory and run the
+To build the Python and ROS documentation, go into the :panda-gazebo:`docs/ <tree/noetic/panda_gazebo/docs>` directory and run the
 ``make docs`` command.
 This command will use `rosdoc_lite`_ and `sphinx`_ to generate the html documentation inside the ``docs/build/html`` directory.
 If the documentation is successfully built, you can also use the ``make linkcheck`` command to check for broken links.

 .. attention::
-    If you used a virtual environment, ensure you are in the environment where you installed the :panda_gazebo:`panda_gazebo <>` package with its dependencies.
+    If you used a virtual environment, ensure you are in the environment where you installed the :panda-gazebo:`panda_gazebo <>` package with its dependencies.

 .. tip::